steakbutter/Portfolio-Carlos/README.md

 # Portfolio Carlos Gonzalez

 ## Description
+This is my coding portfolio deployed as a website.
 Building my coding portfolio from scratch helped me apply the HTML and CSS knowledge I have acquired in the previous month.
 This website works as a host for my future projects and collaborations.
 I learned the importance of understanding parenting in the coding structure.
 This will help the website and code be more clear for future updates.